sander/hierarchical-deterministic-keys/keys.md

 The key handles MUST be considered confidential, since they provide knowledge about the blinding factors.
 Compromise of this knowledge could introduce undesired linkability.
 In HDK, both the holder and the issuer know the key handle during issuance.

 In an alternative to HDK, the holder independently generates blinded key pairs and proofs of association, providing the issuer with zero knowledge about the blinding factors.
 However, this moves the problem: the proofs of association would now need to be considered confidential.

+### Weak issuer unlinkability

+The HDK scheme does not provide technical controls to meet the Strong-Issuer-Unlinkability objective.
+Therefore, HDK issuers and readers could collude to trace presentations back to a known subject.
+Applications SHOULD provide other controls against such collusion, such as enforcement of legal requirements like [[EU2024-1183]] Article 45h.

+Note that [[EU2024-1183]] Article 5a point 16(a) requires the technical European Digital Identity framework to not allow issuers to obtain unauthorised tracking metadata.
+However, it does not require specifically that the wallet needs to avoid sharing such data with readers.

+Additionally, [[EU2024-1183]] Article 5a point 16(b) requires the technical framework to enable privacy-preserving techniques which ensure unlinkability.
+However, it does not require specifically full unlinkability.
+Also, the requirement seems to be limited to cases where attestation is not based on user identification.

+In the case of documents where issuer-reader collusion is a significant threat, applications SHOULD apply an alternative scheme.

 ## References